stacks-archive/blockstack-browser/CONTRIBUTING.md

 [Adhere to the Code Guide.](http://codeguide.co/#html)

 - Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags).
-- Use CDNs and HTTPS for third-party JS when possible.
-We don't use protocol-relative URLs in this case because they break when viewing the page locally via `file://`.
-- Use [WAI-ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA) attributes in documentation examples to promote accessibility.

 ### JS